trustyou/example-languages/README.md

 Language switching
 ==================

-Showcasing the support offered by the TrustYou APi for 25+ languages.
+Showcasing TrustYou APIs support for 25+ languages.

 In this example you can preview the different languages for these two widgets:
 - TrustScore seal